yugentan/HTX_THA/README.md

 cd backend
-cp .env.example .env      # then fill in DATABASE_URL if your credentials differ npm install npm run dev
+cp .env.example .env      # then fill in DATABASE_URL if your credentials differ cp .env.example .env.production # then fill in DATABASE_URL if your credentials differ, this is for compilation if you wish to compile locally, refer to script in package.json npm install npm run dev
 ```